You know, I'm beginning to think all this talk out there about Obama being depressed may well be true.

 They were all depressed after watching Al Gore's new PowerPoint display over this.

-Apparently it's a doozy.
+Apparently, it's a doozy.

-It's just filled with wild claims by people from all over the world that not they're not backed up by anything.
+It's just filled with wild claims by people from all over the world that they're not backed up by anything.

-If we learn that what this is, that what liberalism results in, among many other things, is the central government picking losers rather than winners.
+if we learn that what this is, that what liberalism results in, among many other things, is the central government picking losers rather than winners, that the sun is great for growing plants, but a lousy substitute for gasoline.

 If we would learn that capitalism redistributes money much smarter than socialism, then there'd be a silver lining to this.

-But that doesn't appear to be the lesson, unless, oh, we got unspent stimulus money, we've got to we've got to ram that through there before the stimulus ends on September 30th.
+We've got to ram that through there before the stimulus ends on September 30th.

 Let's grab a phone call.